 Academic research isn't consistent on the difference between an organisation's culture and climate.
-However there are some useful distinctions we can make.
+However, there are some useful distinctions to make.

 How is organisational culture measured?

-Given that there’s no universal definition of organisational culture, there’s also no unified set of measures for it.
+Given that there’s no universal definition of organisational culture, there’s also no unified set of measures for it either.
 However, there are some key theoretical frameworks developed to understand an organisation’s culture and tools used by consultants to support organisations in assessing or changing their culture.

 Denison Culture Index